**Ancestry has decided to end free remote access for library members. Ancestry is now only accessible in Leeds libraries and community hubs.**

 Good luck with your research and may your family be easy to find!

-Ancestry can be accessed on our library catalogue home page or follow the link here.
-For any difficulties in accessing Ancestry please contact the Local and Family History Library: firstname.lastname@example.org or 0113 378 6982 and leave a voicemail.
+For any difficulties in using Ancestry please contact the Local and Family History Library: firstname.lastname@example.org or 0113 378 6982.